Accredited Psychiatry and Medicine

 may be crucial.

-Dr Bursztajn consults and teaches physicians, including psychiatrists,
+Dr. Bursztajn consults and teaches physicians, including psychiatrists,

 regarding the fundamentals of informed consent processes.
 "Informed